ambiorix-web/belgic/README.md

 ./belgic config -p "path/to/directory"
 ```

-- `applications`: the directory containing the ambiorix applications
+- `path`: the path containing the ambiorix application
 you want to serve.
+It assumes the application is in an `app.R` file.
 - `port`: port on which the apps should be served.
+- `backends`: Number of background applications to run in the background.
+Defaults to the maximum number of cores available on the machine.

 Add the `BELGIC_CONFIG` environment variable to point to the configuration
 file you just created.